georgedouzas/georgedouzas.github.io/content/project/geometric-smote/index.md

 # Imbalance Ratio: 9.0
 ```

-Following the Imbalanced Learn's API, the `fit_resample` method of a `GeometricSMOTE` instace can be used to resample the imbalanced dataset:
+Following the Imbalanced Learn's API, the `fit_resample` method of a `GeometricSMOTE` instance can be used to resample the imbalanced dataset:

 ```python
 # Imports